c-e-github/LoraDTU/README.md

 ## Troubleshooting

-* First: When there is no light on the solar panels, the inverter completely turns off and does not answer to LoraDTU!
-So if you assembled your LoraDTU in the evening, wait until tomorrow.
+* First: the inverter has to be connected to the battery, the inverter LED must light up.
-* When there is no data received from the inverter(s) - try to reduce the distance between the LoraDTU and the inverter (e.g. move it to the window towards the roof)
+* When there is no data received from the inverter(s) - try to reduce the distance between the LoraDTU and the inverter
 * Under Settings -> DTU Settings you can increase the transmit power "PA level".
 Default is "minimum".
 * The NRF24L01+ needs relatively much current.
 With bad power supply (and especially bad cables!) a 10 µF capacitor soldered directly to the NRF24L01+ board connector brings more stability (pin 1+2 are the power supply).
 Note the polarity of the capacitor…
 * You can try to use an USB power supply with 1 A or more instead of connecting the ESP32 to the computer.